-Science and the Public Interest: An Open Letter to President-Elect Trump and the 115th Congress
+Science and the Public Interest: An Open Letter to President Trump and the 115th Congress

 The letter, whose signers include 22 Nobel Prize winners, asks the Trump administration and Congress to take action in four areas: creating "a strong and open culture of science"; ensuring that public safeguards such as the Clean Air Act remain strongly grounded in science; adhering to high standards of scientific integrity and independence; and providing adequate resources to enable federal scientists to do their vitally important jobs.

-The text of the letter is below.
+The text of the letter, originally sent to President-elect Trump on November 30, 2016, is below.
 If you are a scientist and would like to add your name to the letter, you can do so here.